Key takeaways

-Read on to discover exactly what Toyota’s hybrid drive system is, how it works and how it benefits the environment and your wallet.
+Read on to discover exactly what Toyota’s hybrid drive system is, how it works and the benefits it can offer.

 The second kind of hybrid is known as parallel.
 It uses a normal combustion engine as the main source of power, with an electric motor fitted between the engine and gearbox to provide assistance.
 This arrangement tends to be more restricted in its function than a full hybrid, and fitting an electric motor into a very small space also limits its power and EV (electric vehicle) range.